What is the recommended WiFi or Network Speed?

-However, we do recommend at least a 4G and above network as that enables the fastest and most secure connection currently available.
-Try to avoid a Public or Ungated WIFI network as you will experience changes in speed dependant on the traffic using that connection.
+Try to avoid a Public or Ungated internet network as you will experience changes in speed dependant on the traffic using that connection.

 If you are experiencing patchy WiFi, this may cause problems for the devices to sync with each other correctly which will affect Check-In or Seating.
 Check out this article on Performance Recommendations on how to improve this.